kubernetes/community/contributors/design-proposals/autoscaling/hpa-status-conditions.md

 ===========================================

-Currently, the HPA status conveys the last scale time, current and desired replaces, and the last-retrieved values of the metrics used to autoscale.
+Currently, the HPA status conveys the last scale time, current and desired replicas, and the last-retrieved values of the metrics used to autoscale.

 However, the status field conveys no information about whether or not the HPA controller encountered difficulties while attempting to fetch metrics,